clintg6/DSN/README.md

 $ python
 >>> from warp import Warp
 ```
 This will import the Warp class and the necessary methods for warping streamlines and parcellations directly into the template space.
 Currrently only TrackVis (.trk, trk.gz) and NIFTI (.nii, .nii.gz) are supported.
-Support for .tck (mrTRIX) and .vtk (Camino, MITK) is in development.
+Support for .tck (mrTRIX) and .vtk (Camino, MITK) are in development.

 ## Define paths
-The path to the template volume, ANTs, and the associated output transforms from subject space to template space must be specified for both streamlines and parcellations
+The path to the template volume, ANTs, and the associated output transforms from subject space to template space must be specified for both streamline and parcellation warping.

 ```
 template_path = "/remote/storage/clint/MVT/MVT_template2.nii.gz" # path to template